mikeyaworski/Utility-Discord-Bot/README.md

 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`, which are used to fetch playlist tracks for the player commands.
 - `OPENAI_SECRET_KEY`, `CHATGPT_MODEL`, `CHATGPT_USER_LIMIT`, `CHATGPT_WHITELIST_USER_LIMIT`, `CHATGPT_WHITELIST_USER_IDS`, `CHATGPT_GUILD_LIMIT` and `CHATGPT_CONVERSATION_TIME_LIMIT` are used to fetch queries from ChatGPT.
 - `TEXT_TO_SPEECH_WHITELIST_USER_IDS`, which is used to permit certain users to use text-to-speech with the player (uses Open AI under the hood).
+- `CLOUDFLARE_TUNNEL_TOKEN`, which is used to enable Cloudflare as a reverse proxy to expose your API to the internet.

 ```
 # Use "production" when deploying